Data Agreement Reviews

 We are committed to providing timely, accurate, and courteous assistance to our faculty, and other University personnel.
 Negotiation times for data agreements vary widely depending on the data type and requirements of the data provider.
 To reduce delays, please request a draft contract from the data provider before submitting a data request or submitting a protocol application to the IRB.

-SPS Data Agreement Review Process for Sponsored Research
+SPS Data Agreement Review Process for Sponosored Research

 Steps for requesting a Data Transfer or Use Agreement from SPS.

-To commence the negotiations of Data Transfer and Use Agreements, SPS first requires the Data Transfer and Use Request Form to be completed by the Purdue Principal Investigator.* The form helps to determine legal, regulatory, data security, and contractual compliance terms and conditions.
+To commence the negotiations of Data Transfer and Use Agreements, SPS first requires the Data Transfer and Use Request Form to be completed by the Purdue Principal Investigator and submitted via PERA.* The form helps to determine legal, regulatory, data security, and contractual compliance terms and conditions.

 *Please note: A current Purdue faculty member must certify the Data Transfer and Use Request From and submit the request for a data agreement.
 SPS will not accept data requests from students or external parties.
-If you are a current or former student, a faculty member must serve as the Principal Investigator for the data agreement and submit the request.
-The Principal Investigator bears full responsibility for ensuring the accuracy of the information in the request form and that a student meets all conditions of a data agreement.
+If you are a current or former student, a faculty member must serve as the Principal Investigator for the data agreement and submit the request to the Office of Legal Counsel.
 Any request with incomplete information will be returned for additional information before processing your request.

 Is Purdue receiving data or providing data for research?